Most Common Types of Car Accidents That Cause Whiplash

 - Tingling or numbness in your arms

-You need to call 911 if anyone is injured.
+- You need to call 911 if anyone has a traumatic injury.

-It is Georgia State Law that you must report the accident to a local law enforcement agency if anyone is injured, anyone is killed, or the damages exceed $500.
+- It is Georgia State Law to report the accident to a local law enforcement agency if anyone is injured, anyone is killed, or the damages exceed $500.

-If none of these things apply, and you and the other person involved choose to go your own way, then it is a good idea to fill out a personal report of accident form if you need to file a claim later.
+If none of these things apply, and you and the other person involved choose to go your own way, it is good to fill out a personal report or accident form if you need to file a claim later.

 No matter what, you should always: